 High Blood Pressure: The most important risk factor for stroke is high blood pressure, also called hypertension.
-In 2015, almost 24% of Minnesota adults report they have high blood pressure.2
+In 2017, approximately 24% of Minnesota adults report they have high blood pressure.2

 Controlling your blood pressure and high blood cholesterol by making healthier choices and taking medications decreases your chance of having a stroke.

 Atrial Fibrillation (AFib): Individuals with AFib – a type of irregular heartbeat -- are four to five times more likely to have an ischemic stroke.
-An estimated 2.7 million Americans have condition.1 If you have AFib, take your medications as prescribed by your doctor.
+More than 5 million Americans have condition.1 If you have AFib, take your medications as prescribed by your doctor.

-Cigarette Smoke: Smoking doubles the risk of ischemic stroke, and may increase the risk for hemorrhagic stroke up to four times.
+Tobacco: Smoking doubles the risk of ischemic stroke, and may increase the risk for hemorrhagic stroke up to four times.
 Exposure to second-hand tobacco smoke nearly doubles the risk of stroke.
 If you smoke, ask your doctor about ways to quit.
-In 2016, 15.5% of Minnesota adults were current smokers.2
+In 2017, 14.5% of Minnesota adults were current smokers.2

 Physical Inactivity: Daily physical activity reduces the risk of stroke.
 People who don’t exercise at all are more likely to have a stroke.
-Less than 23% of Minnesota adults get enough exercise (2015), and 18% of adults in Minnesota get no exercise at all (2016).2
+Approximately 21% of Minnesota adults get enough exercise (2017), and 25% of adults in Minnesota are not physically active at all (2017).2

 Diabetes: Strokes happen two to four times more often in people with diabetes.
 People with diabetes can lower their risk of stroke by controlling their blood pressure and cholesterol.
-About 7.6% of adults in Minnesota have been diagnosed with diabetes.
-(2016).2
+Approximately 7% of adults in Minnesota have been diagnosed with diabetes (2017).2

 Age: Unfortunately, the normal aging process increases stroke risk.
 The risk of stroke doubles every 10 years after age 55.